• Products

 Market regulators like the Securities and Exchange Board of India (SEBI) make rules and regulations to prevent market manipulation.
 They investigate and take appropriate legal action against individuals or firms manipulating stock prices.

-Stock market manipulation can mislead investments to make poor investment decisions.
-It can reduce their trust in the working of financial markets.
+Stock market manipulation can mislead investments into making poor investment decisions.
+It can reduce their trust in the functioning of financial markets.

 Advanced algorithms and data analytics can help detect market manipulation.
-Sophisticated surveillance softwares can identify unusual trading activity in real time.
+Sophisticated surveillance software can identify unusual trading activity in real time.

 No. Market manipulation is possible in any market or asset class.
-However, it is prevalent in less regulated markets.
-It also occurs often in markets which can be easily manipulated.
+However, it is prevalent in less-regulated markets.
+It also occurs often in markets that can be easily manipulated.

 Did you enjoy this article?